 Top things to see and do in Coimbra

 Unless you fall madly in love at first sight with Coimbra and want to stay longer, one day in Coimbra is enough to visit the top landmarks, roam around the old streets and alleys of the city, and gaze at the river Mondego.

 These are the absolute must-see landmarks in Coimbra that you don’t want to miss:

 Church of Santa Cruz

-The construction of this church began in 1131, and you can see all the additions that were made in the decor: it beautifully mixes elements of Romanesque, and of “Manueline,” and of the Renaissance, and of baroque.
-It’s where the first king of Portugal, Afonso Henriques, and his son the second king of Portugal, Sancho the first, are buried.
+The construction of this church began in 1131.
+You can see all the additions made in the decor: it beautifully mixes Romanesque elements, and “Manueline,” Renaissance, and baroque.
+It’s where the first king of Portugal, Afonso Henriques, and his son, the second king of Portugal, Sancho the first, are buried.